-There was a sticky note on the back of the ’90s view: “Skyridge Cafes 68%”… I’m presuming the occupancy rate of the food court.
+There was a sticky note on the back of the ’90s view: “Skyridge Cafes 68%”… I’m presuming the occupancy rate of the food court at the time.

 The pastel-colored, skeletal elevator tower was added to the mall’s Grand Court in foresight of the Americans with Disabilities Act passing two years later.
-It was among the more functional pieces of a 1988 remodel, which otherwise clashed pretty badly with the rest of the mall’s early-70s contemporary architecture.
+It was among the more functional pieces of a 1988 remodel, which otherwise clashed rather hard against the rest of the mall’s early-70s contemporary architecture.
 Its sister mall, on the south side of the city, received the same treatments the same year; it is still open for business and has since either removed or made all of these features easier on the eyes.

 Bench seating that hasn’t been anyone’s hangout spot since the beginning of the junior Bush administration.
 Unfortunately likely to soon be torn out by illegal scrappers that have recently invaded the mall, destroying everything in their path.
-They’re now coated in a thick dust not from time but vandals setting off any fire extinguisher they can get their hands on.
+They’re now coated in a thick dust — not from time, but vandals setting off any fire extinguisher they can get their hands on for shits and giggles.

 “The secret shopper.”
 This was supposed to be a reflection shot but I botched it by not firing the flash.
 Speaking of scrappers, at this point I was no-longer alone in the mall and now having to use caution in wandering the main corridors.
 Not long after taking this photo I decided it was best to duck out, only takes one idiot to ruin everyone’s day, inside.